OpaceDigitalAgency/stories/PROGRESS.md

 # Progress Log

 ## 2025-04-17
+### Enhanced: Overall Admin Interface Design
+- Implemented comprehensive improvements to the admin interface:
+  - Improved navigation with better organization, breadcrumbs, and consistent page headers
+  - Added help/documentation section with tooltips and modal dialog
+  - Created a consistent design system with CSS variables for colors, spacing, and typography
+  - Standardized UI components across all pages (forms, tables, cards, buttons)
+  - Enhanced form validation with inline feedback messages
+  - Improved success/error messages with better styling
+  - Added loading indicators for asynchronous operations
+  - Implemented confirmation dialogs for destructive actions
+  - Improved responsive design for better mobile usability

+### Fixed: Missing Data in Content Type Admin Pages
+- Implemented several improvements to fix data display issues:
+  - Enhanced data mapping in CrudPage.php with robust normalization for consistent data access
+  - Fixed list view display to properly retrieve and show values from various API response structures
+  - Improved detail view display with better handling of nested data and relation fields
+  - Added proper formatting for dates, numbers, and other data types
+  - Implemented fallback text for missing values (e.g., "Not set" instead of blank)
+  - Enhanced error handling with better detection and reporting for missing or malformed data
+  - Ensured consistent data presentation across all content types

+### Improved: Dashboard UI/UX
+- Enhanced the dashboard with a more intuitive and comprehensive interface:
+  - Added a welcoming header section with summary and quick action buttons
+  - Created visual indicators for items needing attention with warning styling
+  - Improved statistics cards with better button labeling and intuitive icons
+  - Implemented a tabbed interface showing recent content for all content types
+  - Modified the DashboardPage class to fetch recent items for all content types
+  - Added support for highlighting items needing moderation or attention
+  - Improved overall layout for better readability and visual hierarchy

+### Fixed: Media Page HTTP 500 Error
+- Identified and fixed issues with the media.php page that was causing HTTP 500 errors:
+  - Fixed configuration access in the MediaPage class by using `$GLOBALS['config']['media']` instead of `$this->config['media']`
+  - Updated config.php to make the configuration available globally with `$GLOBALS['config'] = $config;`
+  - Enhanced media configuration to ensure the uploads directory exists with proper permissions
+  - Added better error handling and debugging to the FileUpload class
+  - Modified the AdminPage class to ensure configuration is properly accessible to child classes
+  - Set proper permissions (755) on the uploads directory

+### Started: Admin Interface UX/UI and Data Improvements
+- Analyzed admin interface issues based on user feedback and screenshots
+- Identified four main problem areas:
+  1. Media page not working (HTTP ERROR 500)
+  2. Dashboard needs to show all recent content types and be more intuitive
+  3. Data missing in content type admin pages (e.g., title, author information)
+  4. Overall design and usability needs improvement
+- Created plan to address these issues:
+  - Fix media page HTTP 500 error
+  - Improve dashboard to show recent content for all types
+  - Fix missing data issues in content type admin pages
+  - Enhance overall design and usability
+- Updated project memory files (PLANNING.md, TASK.md) with current issues and tasks

+## 2025-04-17 (Earlier)
 ### Fixed: API returning HTML instead of JSON
 - Started investigation of API returning HTML instead of JSON responses
 - Analyzed key files: index.php, test_endpoints.php, config.php, and .htaccess